 Trouble shooting the Coins & amounts

 If your Hopper isn't buying, check and see if the minimum amount that you are spending is enough for the exchange to allow.
-A general rule of thumb is 20 usd, or equivalent in value.
+A general rule of thumb is 20 USD, or equivalent in value.

 A detailed explanation of every configurable field:

-This disables the TA strategy and follows signals only.
+This setting disables the TA strategy and follows signals only.
 TradingView alerts that create buy and sell orders are also seen as signals.

 Number of targets to buy

 This determines the number of targets that are bought if your strategy finds multiple coins at the same time.
-If you configure three targets, and the Hopper finds 5, it will only buy the best 3, sorted by the number of indicators and buy signals it has hit.
+If you configure three targets and the Hopper finds 5, then it will only buy the best 3, sorted by the number of indicators and buy signals it has hit.
 The maximum is 10.

 If you have your TA strategy set to Multiple TA, the advanced settings tab will open up.
 Here you can alter the indicator values.
-We do recommend building and testing strategies in the Strategy Designer.
+We recommend building and testing strategies in the Strategy Designer.